NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 ## Sensors, Measurements, and Triggers

-Astruino sensor readings use the same measurement/polling-frame model as the sibling controller libraries.
+Astruino sensor readings use the controller's measurement and polling-frame model.

-Current sensor classes include value, callback, digital, and analog sensor paths.
+Sensor classes include value, callback, digital, and analog sensor paths.
 Digital sensors support minimum-stable-time filtering, while analog sensors can use user calibration data to convert raw input into engineering units.

 Measurement value/range triggers convert sensor readings into state with configurable de-trigger tolerance and optional de-trigger delay.
 The trigger reports the condition; the mount, scheduler, or application code decides what action follows.